Understanding The Teamwork Definition In Relationships

 If you have ever watched a good basketball or football team playing, you will quickly notice something about teamwork: the players are so connected and on the same page that they are able to anticipate the moves of their teammates.
 Think about when a quarterback throws the football to a receiver.
 The quarterback has to actually throw the ball before the receiver is in the position to catch the ball.
 If they waited until the receiver was standing there waiting to catch it, the defense would be all over them.
 But, when the receiver knows where to run, and the quarterback can anticipate and trust that they will be there, the quarterback is able to throw the ball beforehand.

 It works the same way in basketball.
-If you have ever watched an professional basketball game, you have probably watched the guard toss the ball up by the basket in anticipation of the center being able to jump and catch it for an alley-oop.
-If the teammates were not able to anticipate what the other team members were doing, then this would not be possible.
+If you have ever watched a professional basketball game, you have probably watched the guard toss the ball up by the basket in anticipation of the center being able to jump and catch it for an alley-oop.
+If the teammates were not able to anticipate what the other team were doing, then this would not be possible.